Akshat20041/TestPilot_CS787/README.md

 - **Extensible Knowledge Base**: Easily add new error patterns and solutions by creating simple JSON files in the `examples/` directory.
 - **Modular & Scalable**: The codebase is organized into a clean, modular structure, making it easy to understand, maintain, and extend.

-## ⚙️ How It Works
+##  How It Works

 The application uses a graph-based agentic workflow built with LangGraph.
 Each node in the graph represents a specific agent or tool with a distinct responsibility.

-1.  **🔍 Detector**: Extracts function names from the uploaded README and Python code.
+1.  **Detector**: Extracts function names from the uploaded README and Python code.
 It also detects the framework being used.
-2.  **🤖 Generator**: Takes the detected functions and generates initial unit tests.
+2.  **Generator**: Takes the detected functions and generates initial unit tests.
 It uses framework-specific templates to ensure correctness (e.g., using the `client` fixture for Flask).
-3.  **🔗 Combiner**: Creates a single, runnable Python script by combining the user's functions with the generated tests and any necessary boilerplate (like a Flask app fixture).
+3.  **Combiner**: Creates a single, runnable Python script by combining the user's functions with the generated tests and any necessary boilerplate (like a Flask app fixture).
-4.  **⚙️ Executor**: Runs `pytest` on the combined script and captures the results, output, and any errors in a structured JSON format.
+4.  **Executor**: Runs `pytest` on the combined script and captures the results, output, and any errors in a structured JSON format.
-5.  **🔬 Critic**: Analyzes the test results.
+5.  **Critic**: Analyzes the test results.
     - If all tests pass, the process is complete.
     - If tests fail, the Critic consults the RAG knowledge base to find similar, previously solved errors.
 It then generates specific, actionable feedback for the Generator.
-6.  **🔄 Feedback Loop**: The feedback is passed back to the Generator, which creates a new, improved set of tests.
+6.  **Feedback Loop**: The feedback is passed back to the Generator, which creates a new, improved set of tests.
 The cycle continues until the tests pass or a configurable number of iterations is met.
-7.  **📋 Reporter**: Once the loop finishes, this agent generates a final summary of the entire process, including metrics and the final generated test code.
+7.  **Reporter**: Once the loop finishes, this agent generates a final summary of the entire process, including metrics and the final generated test code.

-## 📂 Project Structure
+## Project Structure

 ```
 .